ekaf/ski/README.md

     from ski-pwn-sets.txt

 - pwn2flat
-    Generates the flat text relation between all synsets in all WordNet versions and their sense keys.
+    Generates the flat text relation file "ski-pwn-flat.txt", between all synsets in all WordNet versions and their sense keys, and the inverse relation (ski-pwn-iflat.txt).
+    Also, outputs this relation as tab-separated 4-tuples (ski-pwn-flat.tab), designed for compatibility with the MCR.
-    Optionally, output this relation in Prolog format.
+    Also, outputs this relation in Prolog format (ski-pwn-flat.pl), designed for compatibility with the Prolog version of PWN.
-    Additionally, produce a mapping from each sense key to its last known WordNet version
+    Additionally, produce a mapping from each sense key to its last known WordNet version (ski-pwn-last).

 - ili2map
     (runs "pwn2flat" first, to generate the needed ski-pwn-flat.txt